haolloyin/XYViewPlaceholder/README.md

 XYViewPlaceholder
 ----

-A simple solution to set a placeholder or show UIView's size, written in Swift.

-`XYViewPlaceholder` is a Swift version of [MMPlaceHolder](https://github.com/adad184/MMPlaceHolder), which written in objc (Thanks [@adad184](https://github.com/adad184)).
+A simple solution to set a placeholder or show UIView's size.
+It's a Swift version of [MMPlaceHolder](https://github.com/adad184/MMPlaceHolder), which written in objc (Now `MMPlaceHolder` has its own official Swfit version [XXPlaceHolder](https://github.com/adad184/XXPlaceHolder)).

-See the original [MMPlaceHolder](https://github.com/adad184/MMPlaceHolder) for more introduction.
+Please see the original [MMPlaceHolder](https://github.com/adad184/MMPlaceHolder) for more introduction.

 `XYViewPlaceholder` implemented by using [method swizzling](http://nshipster.com/swift-objc-runtime/) (中文翻译[见这里](http://nshipster.cn/swift-objc-runtime/)).